kartonfarkas/api_docs/source/suite/contacts/creating_a_source.rst

      - Comments
    * - name
      - string
-     - The name of the source to be created.
+     - the name of the source to be created
      -

 JSON Payload Example